 Take in the view from the Duomo roof top

-The Duomo of Milan is largest church in Italy, and it took almost six centuries to complete, but it was worth every day.
+The Duomo of Milan is the largest church in Italy, and it took almost six centuries to complete, but it was worth it every day.
 You’ll be able to walk the whole way around the structure on three different levels to admire its arches and sculptures up close and personal.
 Forget about Paris’s Notre Dame – this is easily the most fascinating church roof in the world.

 Have dinner on tram!